Ronald Curry: Buffalo Bills

+Denver Broncos

+On February 18, 2026, it was announced that Curry would be hired as the wide receivers coach for the Denver Broncos.

 Personal life

 Curry was raised by his grandparents until Mattie Curry, his grandmother, became too ill to parent him full-time.
 Ron and Almondo Curry were then taken in by Lillian Crawford, the great-grandmother of their very good friend Kenneth Crawford.
 Ronald and Almondo remained very close to their grandmother until her death in October 2000.

 Curry then met a fellow UNC student, junior Stacie Jones, and in March 2001 they became engaged.
 They married not long after he moved to Oakland after being drafted by the Raiders.
 In July 2004, they had their first child, a daughter, Raley Camille Curry.
 Their second daughter, Emery Mattie, followed 4 years later.
 On February 23, 2010, they had their third child (and first son), Carter Wallace Curry.